A Hierarchical Sharded Blockchain Balancing Performance and Availability: PyloChain: The Protocol Design

 By using timers based on the expected confirmation latency of externalized operations, local members gain visibility into main chain operations conducted by full members, allowing them to audit their trustworthiness.
 However, in a partially synchronous network, unexpected latency periods can occur, during which necessary certificates might not be delivered within the expected confirmation latency.
 In such cases, local members may ask, \emph{``Is this due to being in the GST period, or is it our full member's fault?''} For this, they can either conservatively wait up to $\Delta_{GST}$ for the message to arrive, concluding a fault by the full member if it still doesn't arrive, or proactively determine a fault as soon as the synchronous timer expires.
-In PyloChain, we adopt the conservative approach, assuming Byzantine attacks by full members are infrequent in a permissioned consortium blockchain.
+Note that the $\Delta_{GST}$ is a theoretical value.
+In practice, it can be implemented using adaptively increasing timers, e.g., $2\Delta_{Sync}$, $4\Delta_{Sync}$, $8\Delta_{Sync}$, and so on, which reflects the partially synchronous network assumption in which $\Delta_{GST}$ eventually converges to some finite upper bound.
+In PyloChain, we adopt the conservative approach, based on the assumption that Byzantine attacks by full members are rare and are handled by a reputable service provider.

 We describe PyloChain's behavior under asynchronous network conditions during the GST period.
 In the first case, where messages are eventually delivered after the GST period, local members record uncommitted local blocks in a pending block list during the GST period.
 Once the GST period ends and the synchronous period begins, missing certificates for the pending local blocks are delivered by the full members, and the corresponding local blocks are removed from the pending list, after which normal operations resume.
 In the second case, where messages are not received even after the GST period ends, local members also record uncommitted local blocks in the pending block list during the GST period.
 However, if the expected messages are still not received after the GST period ends and the synchronous period begins, local members conclude that their full member is malicious.